ology/techn.ology.net/blog/2021/11/10/exuberant-ctags-vim-joy/index.markdown

 I stitched this together from a couple places.
 One being [kberov/ctags](https://github.com/kberov/ctags) on github.

 Next for me is to make a shell alias for making the `tags` files that I re-create constantly for my programming projects.
+That's:

-That's `alias retag='cd lib; ctags -R; cd -; cd t; ctags -R; cd -'`.
+    alias retag='cd lib; ctags -R; cd -; cd t; ctags -R; cd -'

 Lastly, a ctags directive is needed in the `~/.vimrc` file.
 This needs to point to a few places: 1. the core and cpan perl (an absolute directory that is not covered here) and 2. the relative directories to lib and t.
-And what is that directive?  `set tags=lib/tags,t/tags` - That's it!
+And what is that directive?

+    set tags=lib/tags,t/tags

 Now when you are in a script.pl perl file, you position the cursor over a subroutine or module name and key CTRL+].
 This jumps you to the subroutine definition or top of the module, respectively.